SNL Shreds Jussie Smollett For Allegedly Staging His Own Attack

 “Because I broke humanity?” he replies.
 “But if you take my case I’m offering spoilers for the next season of Empire.
 I die.”

-The show also took a swipe at Dershowitz, who as a celebrity lawyer has defended the likes of Patty Hearst, Mike Tyson, and Jim Bakker, and who won an appeal in the Claus von Bulow conviction in the murder of his wife Sunny.
+The show also took a swipe at Dershowitz, who, as a celebrity lawyer, has defended the likes of Patty Hearst, Mike Tyson, and Jim Bakker, and who won on appeal in the Claus von Bülow trial, who was accused in the murder of his wife, Sunny von Bülow.
 Dershowitz also was a member of O.J.
-Simpson’s legal “dream team,” and has in more recent years repeatedly gone to the mats defending President Donald Trump.
+Simpson’s legal “dream team,” and recently, has gone to the mats defending President Donald Trump on more than one occasion.

 In character as Dershowitz, Mulraney tells Redd’s Smollett that he is all that he could hope for in a client.